ge4rsh0t/vegaspro14linux/README.md

 - MP3 files don't work (use WAV or FLAC files instead)
 - Icons above the video preview disappear until you hover your mouse over them sometimes
 - Rendering may not be as stable as on Windows (you may need to render in pieces, then combine them together either in VEGAS, in a different video editor like Kdenlive, or by command line tools such as cat and ffmpeg)
 - Titles and Text animations does not work.
-It may be usuable but it would have to be static.
+The Titles and Text generators may be usuable but it would have to be static.
 The text also looks a bit jagged and rough.